waveform80/pisense/docs/monitor.rst

 .. admonition:: Exercise

     Can you adjust the hygrometer script so that it scrolls "100" when that is the reading, but smaller values stay static on the display?
-Hint: this makes the offset produced by bounce *dependant* on the reading.

 Combining Screens